How to Get Rid of Crow’s Feet

 Dr. Azizzadeh is a leading facial plastic and reconstructive surgeon, and he works closely with patients dealing with crow’s feet.
 Initially, Dr. Azizzadeh analyzes a patient’s facial appearance to identify the underlying cause of crow’s feet.
 Dr. Azizzadeh then provides a personalized treatment plan to help a patient correct crow’s feet.
 Finally, Dr. Azizzadeh and his patient work together to execute the treatment plan and achieve the optimal results.

-For patients who are concerned about crow’s feet, a free consultation with Dr. Azizzadeh is ideal.
+For patients who are concerned about crow’s feet, a consultation with Dr. Azizzadeh is ideal.
 At this time, Dr. Azizzadeh can perform a patient evaluation and explore crow’s feet treatment options.

 What Are Crow’s Feet?